pikapower9080/canvas-quickmenu/README.md

 3. Activate the Tampermonkey extension and click the "Create A New Script" button
 4. Delete everything in the script and paste what you copied from the page
 5. Save by pressing <kbd>Ctrl</kbd>/<kbd>⌘</kbd> + <kbd>S</kbd>
-6. Open up your school's canvas page and press escape after everything is done loading to see if it works!
+6. Open up your school's canvas page and select the option to always allow cross origin requests

 ## Troubleshooting
 **Q:** Pressing escape causes a bunch of error popups